goodwolflabs/push-express/README.md

 ### 3. Install dependencies

-After adding the notification component, **Push Express** will ask how you want to install dependencies:
+After adding the component, **Push Express** will ask how you want to install the dependencies:

 - **Yarn**: Automatically installs dependencies using Yarn.
 - **NPM**: Automatically installs dependencies using NPM.
-- **Manual**: It will show you the command to install them manually.
+- **Manual**: It will display the command to install them manually.

 ```bash
 npm install @pushprotocol/restapi@latest ethers@^5.7